GenesysCloudBlueprints/dialogflow-rapid-response-virtual-agent-blueprint/blueprint/index.md

 ## Solution Components

 * **Genesys Cloud** - A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
-You configure Architect flows in Genesys Cloud.
+You configure Architect flows, data actions, and outbound campaigns in Genesys Cloud.
+* **Architect flow** - A flow in Architect, a drag and drop web-based design tool, dictates how Genesys Cloud handles inbound or outbound interactions.
 * **Google Dialogflow** - Dialogflow is a natural language understanding platform that makes it easy to design and integrate a conversational user interface into your mobile app, web application, device, bot, interactive voice response system, and so on.
-You provide new and engaging ways for users to interact with your product.
+Dialogflow enables you to provide new and engaging ways for users to interact with your product.

 ## Prerequisites
 ### Genesys Cloud account

 * A Genesys Cloud license.
 For more information, see [Genesys Cloud pricing](https://www.genesys.com/pricing "Opens the Genesys Cloud pricing page").
-* An Integration permission.
+* The roles of Master Admin and Employee.
 For more information, see [Roles and permissions overview](https://help.mypurecloud.com/?p=24360 "Opens the Roles and permissions overview article") in the Genesys Cloud Resource Center.
 * Google Dialogflow integration.
 To enable Dialogflow for your Genesys Cloud organization, visit [AppFoundry](https://appfoundry.genesys.com/filter/purecloud/listing/43a28e86-6158-4f86-b705-0b7471e24cfe "Opens the AppFoundry page").

 ### Google Dialogflow account